danielquinn/factory_boy/README.rst

 factory_boy is a fixtures replacement based on thoughtbot's `factory_bot <https://github.com/thoughtbot/factory_bot>`_.

-As a fixtures replacement tool, it aims to replace static, hard to maintain fixtures with easy-to-use factories for complex object.
+As a fixtures replacement tool, it aims to replace static, hard to maintain fixtures with easy-to-use factories for complex objects.

 Instead of building an exhaustive test setup with every possible combination of corner cases, ``factory_boy`` allows you to use objects customized for the current test,